weaversa/cryptol-course/labs/Language/Basics.md

 utilized fully, the type system acts to protect functions from being called in a way that is potentially harmful.
 For example, let's say we had a function that accesses the 12th bit of a bitvector.
-This can be acheived using Cryptol's `@` operator which performs 0-based indexing from the left (indexing sequences is explained in more detail later on).
+This can be achieved using Cryptol's `@` operator which performs 0-based indexing from the left (indexing sequences is explained in more detail later on).
 The type system should be used to make sure that such a function can only be called with bitvectors with at least 13 bits, like so: